lanavirsen/BrickBreaker-Extended/README.md

 ## Highlights

-- **WinForms renderer @ 60 FPS** – `Form1` maximizes to a borderless window, locks the frame rate with a Windows Forms timer, and uses custom fonts, rainbow borders, and score pop-ups.
-- **WinForms client shell** – `BrickBreaker.WinFormsClient` layers a login/register menu, Quick Play toggle, and leaderboard viewer on top of the renderer while talking to the ASP.NET API for auth + score submission.
+- **Web-first experience** – `BrickBreaker.WebClient` is a Blazor WebAssembly front-end that centers the canvas inside a responsive two-column layout, keeps the leaderboard/account panels aligned, and shows warm-up placeholders while the API wakes up.
-- **Shared gameplay loop** – `BrickBreaker.Gameplay` wraps `GameEngine` into a reusable session + render-state model that both the WinForms and Blazor clients consume.
+- **Shared gameplay loop** – `BrickBreaker.Gameplay` wraps the `GameEngine` in a reusable session + render-state model so every client (web, WinForms, Spectre.Console) plays the same game with identical physics/power-ups.
-- **Engine features** – `GameEngine` drives multi-ball, paddle-extender power-ups, brick layouts, score multipliers, and ball tethering before launch so runs stay fair on a keyboard.
+- **WinForms renderer @ 60 FPS** – `BrickBreaker.WinFormsClient` still ships with a borderless, high-frame-rate renderer and launcher UI to demonstrate a desktop host reusing the shared game session.
-- **Spectre.Console shell** – `BrickBreaker.ConsoleClient` offers registration, login, best-score lookup, leaderboard browsing, Quick Play, and exit flows using a small state machine.
+- **Spectre.Console shell** – `BrickBreaker.ConsoleClient` highlights a terminal-first UX for auth, Quick Play, and leaderboard browsing without needing a graphical surface.
-- **Blazor web client** – `BrickBreaker.WebClient` reuses the `GameEngine` inside a `<canvas>` via WebAssembly so the browser build stays feature-complete with the desktop renderer.
-- **Supabase/PostgreSQL persistence** – When a connection string is available, credentials are hashed, scores are written through `BrickBreaker.Storage`, and the UI surfaces per-user best scores plus a Top-10 leaderboard.
-When offline, disabled stores keep the game playable and the console warns that persistence is unavailable.
+- **Supabase/PostgreSQL persistence** – When a connection string is available, credentials are hashed, scores are stored through `BrickBreaker.Storage`, and all clients can submit/query the same leaderboard.
+Disabled stores keep gameplay working offline.
-- **Automated tests** – `BrickBreaker.Tests` uses xUnit to validate authentication, password hashing, and leaderboard ordering via the shared abstractions so logic stays correct regardless of the backing store.
+- **Automated tests** – `BrickBreaker.Tests` exercises authentication, password hashing, profanity filtering, and leaderboard ordering so domain logic stays correct regardless of the UI host.

 ## Project layout